 4. Do you need assistance or special equipment in your studies and in completing course assignments?

-you envisage any activities in your study programme that you cannot attend, such as field trips, laborator, rk, etc.?
-Do you need special arrangements for examinations?
-(Please tick the appropriate box(es) ) Do Taking the examinations in a separate room Do Do Taking the examinations in a separate room Do Taking the examinations in a separate room Allowing extra examination time?
-Please specify:

-Signature of student

-Date

-(For Home Academic Unit's Use only)

-Paragraph 12.5 of the "University Assessment Policy and Principles for Taught Programmes" states that "Departments, in consultation with the Student Development Services, should make justifiable adjustments to assessment procedures to ensure that disabled persons have an equality of opportunity when undergoing assessments."
-Students' home academic units are required to determine such arrangements for individual disabled students and then notify ARRO.
+5. you envisage any activities in your study programme that you cannot attend, such as field trips, laboratory rk, etc.?
+6. Do you need special arrangements for examinations?
+(Please tick the appropriate box(es)) Taking the examinations in a separate room Allowing extra examination time?
+Please specify: Providing additional or special equipment, please specify: Allowing rest breaks? (not to be counted in examination time) Please specify: Others, please specify: Signature of student Date Para "De agrap eparti ome Academic Unit's Use only) th 12.5 of the "University Assessment Policy and Principles for Taught Programmes" states that ments, in consultation with the Student Development Services, should make justifiable adjustments to ent procedures to ensure that disabled persons have an equality of opportunity when undergoing ents."
+Students' home academic units are required to determine such arrangements for individual disabled stud lents and then notify ARRO.
 The arrangements will apply to all courses during the student's study.

-Special arrangements approved for the student:

-- Taking the examinations in a separate room - Allowing extra examination time?
-Please specify: \\\\\ - Providing additional or special equipment, please specify: - Allowing rest breaks? (not to be counted in examination time) Please specify: - Others, please specify: \\\\\

-Signature of Head of Home Academic Unit
+Spe cial a arrangements approved for the student: Taking the examinations in a separate room Allowing extra examination time?
+Please specify: Providing additional or special equipment, please specify: Allowing rest breaks? (not to be counted in examination time) Please specify: Others, please specify: Signature of Head of Home Academic Unit Date

-Date